-- Employment with an NZTR Approved Employer, who is chiefly responsible for your day-to-day development and wellbeing - A four-year apprenticeship period - A claim system based on 100 raceday wins with a sliding weight-claiming scale - Achievement of appropriate industry training qualifications - specifically National Certificate in Equine Level 3 and Level 4 (Jockey), and - Up to 60 hours annual off-job training including riding master instruction.
+- Approval of the Apprenticeship with a NZTR licensed Class A Trainer, who is chiefly responsible for your day-to-day development and well-being. - A four-year apprenticeship period - A claim system based on 140 Raceday wins with a sliding weight-claiming scale. - Achievement of appropriate industry training qualifications - specifically New Zealand Certificate in Equine Level 3 and Level 4 (Jockey), and - Up to 60 hours annual off-job training including riding mentor instruction.
 There is no additional direct cost to you for this training.